English | Deutsch

 joris

-Summary: 8 users think tcpsvcs.exe is essential for Windows or an installed application.
-2 users think it's probably harmless.
-5 users think it's neither essential nor dangerous.
+Summary: Average user rating of tcpsvcs.exe: based on 37 votes with 35 user comments.
+14 users think tcpsvcs.exe is essential for Windows or an installed application.
+3 users think it's probably harmless.
+7 users think it's neither essential nor dangerous.
 3 users suspect danger.
-7 users think tcpsvcs.exe is dangerous and recommend to remove it..
-2 users doesn't grade tcpsvcs.exe ("not sure about it").
+10 users think tcpsvcs.exe is dangerous and recommend removing it.
+4 users don't grade tcpsvcs.exe ("not sure about it").